Category Archives: Sprint Training

 Plyometrics should progress toward quicker contacts.

-Some alactic capacity speed sessions should be performed involving the use of larger numbers of short repetitions e.g. 3 x 4 x 60m at less than 95% effort with 2min between reps and 10min between sets.
+Some alactic capacity speed sessions should involve more significant numbers of short repetitions, e.g. 3 x 4 x 60m, at less than 95% effort with 2min between reps and 10min between sets.

 Power Phase B 8 weeks